Involution words: counting problems and connections to Schubert calculus for symmetric orbit closures: Involution words for symmetric groups

 and $\lim_{n\to \infty} \stb_n(\hat \fkS_{y,z}) = \hat F_{y,z}$, where the limit is interpreted in the sense of formal power series, with a sequence of power series defined to be convergent if the sequence of coefficients of any fixed monomial is eventually constant.

 By applying $\stb_n$ to both sides of the identities in Theorem \ref{factor-thm}, one might hope to show that similar factorizations hold for $\hat F_y$ and $\Ffpf_z$.
 This strategy cannot work in general, since stabilization is not a ring homomorphism and may fail to preserve products.
-However, we will find that in certain cases of interest the maps $\stb_n$ do behave as we would wish, but to prove this we will require several preliminaries about these operations.
-For $w \in S_k$, recall from \eqref{1cross-def} the definition of $1_m \times w \in S_{m+k}$ and note the following corollary of \eqref{schub1-eq}, which appears as \cite[Proposition 2.8.1]{Manivel}:
+However, we will find that in certain cases of interest the maps $\stb_n$ do behave as we would wish.
+To prove this we will require several preliminaries about these operations.
+The following statement is immediate from \eqref{schub1-eq}.